-After a positive experience at eComerce Show North last November, Hopewiser was keen to return to EventCity this week for its latest exhibition, Marketing Show North.
-Exhibitions are still an ideal way of networking with other businesses, despite the digital transformation that the world of B2B organisations have undergone.
-Whilst many firms take the stage on social media as their primary way of marketing their business, the traditional face-to-face interaction that exhibitions and trade shows offer is still very much the "in thing".
+After a positive experience at eComerce Show North last November, Hopewiser was keen to return to EventCity for Marketing Show North.
+Exhibitions are still an ideal way of networking, despite the digital transformation that the world of B2B has undergone.
+Traditional face-to-face interaction that exhibitions offer is still very much the “in thing”.

-Showcasing your business in an exhibition environment allows you to gain a thorough understanding of your prospects' needs, thus giving you the opportunity to give them a more detailed overview of your product line, which will ultimately enable you to establish the right solution for them.
-That said, there are a number of things you must do in order to maximise on the opportunities that these events offer.
+Showcasing your business in an exhibition environment allows you to gain a thorough understanding of your prospects’ needs.
+That said, there are a number of things you must do in order to maximise the opportunities that these events offer.
 Follow these four ways to make the most out of an exhibition.

 1. Find the Right Exhibition for Your Business

-Think about what sort of customers you want to attract, what value your products will add to their business, and what sort of industries are likely to get the most out of them.
+Think about what sort of customers you want to attract and what value your products will add to their business.
 Take Hopewiser, for example.
 We have been writing data cleansing software since 1982, therefore, we wanted to attend an expo with businesses who could really utilise our solutions.
 The cleansing of company databases is vital in the marketing industry, especially these days where data protection and regulation is paramount.
 Therefore, attending Marketing Show North gave us the opportunity to network and engage with key prospects that would be able to incorporate data cleansing into their operations, thus adding value to their own business.

 2. Stand Location is Key